DiceDB/dice/.github/ISSUE_TEMPLATE/report_command_bug_tcl.md

 ---
-name: Bug in DiceDB command vs Redis TCL Test
+name: Bug in DiceDB command
-about: Use this template to report any issue in command behaviour vs Redis
+about: Use this template to report any issue in command behaviour
 title: 'Inconsistent `{CMD}`: <Describe the error in one concise line>'
 labels: ''
 assignees: ''